Shell calls for ‘certainty’ after Labour increases oil and gas windfall tax

 Shell’s finance chief has called for “certainty” on the Government’s oil and gas policy, the day after Labour confirmed plans to raise a windfall tax on North Sea oil and gas firms.

-Chancellor Rachel Reeves said she would increase the tax, known as the energy profits levy, to 38% from 35% in the autumn Budget.
+Chancellor Rachel Reeves said she will increase the tax, known as the energy profits levy, to 38% from 35% in the autumn Budget.

 Shell’s Sinead Gorman said on Thursday: “Elected officials just have to balance budgets in the best way they see fit.